On a cool spring day, I made this Strawberry Mousse recipe from the Garden Fresh Cookbook. Cooking with strawberries always reminds me of summer!

 When my colleague tried the mousse, she said that it tasted like a daiquiri.
 Indeed, it’s very sweet and smooth.
 I think it could also work for a luncheon, an afternoon tea, or even a healthy snack—disguised as a treat!

-Strawberry Mousse (found on page 263 of The Garden-Fresh Cookbook)
+Strawberry Mousse (courtesy of The Garden-Fresh Cookbook)

 2 tablespoons unflavored gelatin